Battle of the Green Islands: Operation

 As the beachhead was established, there was only a brief resistance from several Japanese barges around Sirot Island, before a perimeter was established.
-Due to concerns about the possibility of counterattack from Rabaul, elaborate defensive measures were implemented.
+Elaborate measures were implemented to defend against a potential counterattack from Rabaul.
 Patrols were sent out, and carrying parties began moving stores off the beaches further inland.
 A brigade headquarters was established around Tangalan Plantation, while Barrowclough's divisional headquarters was set up around Pokonian.
 The perimeter was held throughout the night.
 On 16 February, the New Zealand infantrymen began to push inland across the island.
 The 30th Infantry Battalion cleared the eastern side of the island around the Pokonian Plantation, while the 37th cleared the northern area of the island from Tangalan Plantation, the 35th pushed south.
 Each infantry battalion was supported by a troop of Valentine tanks, which provided close support and helped clear tracks through the jungle.

 A series of minor patrol actions took place in the 30th Battalion's area of responsibility, while a group of around 70 Japanese was encountered around a Catholic mission around the southern end of the island near Tanaheran, having become caught between patrols from both the 30th and 35th Battalions.
 This group of Japanese were overwhelmed over the course of several days by New Zealand infantry, supported by several tanks, at the cost of three killed and 11 wounded, while 62 Japanese were killed.
 Further ground fighting took place on 19 February, before the island was finally secured the following day.
 On 23 February, the final action of the campaign took place when a company-sized patrol from the 37th Battalion cleared the small island of Sau, where 14 Japanese survivors had withdrawn.
 After refusing a call to surrender, the small Japanese force was destroyed in a brief firefight that resulted in four New Zealanders being wounded.

 Overall casualties for the entire operation amounted 13 killed and 26 wounded for the Allies, while almost all of the Japanese garrison was killed.